AdiThakker/AdiThakker.github.io/_posts/2022-03-06-Simple-Rules-Engine-via-ExpressionTrees.md

 }
 ~~~

-The key elements in the above configuration are:

-- Criteria: This element is our mini DSL language which follows a convention of an object's "Property1-Property2-Property3 <expression> Value1-Value2-Value3" format.
-The source generation logic, looks at this text and parses it to dynamically generate the C# code (a function in this case).
+In the above configuration, you can see that, ***Criteria:*** element is our mini DSL language which follows a convention of an object's ***Property1-Property2 condition Value1-Value2*** structure.
+These properties make up the [RuleContext](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Shared/Adi.FunctionApp.RulesEngine.Domain/Models/RuleContext.cs) object and our source generation logic (shown later), looks at this and parses it to dynamically generate the C# lambda code (a function in this case).

-***NOTE: This is just an example of a simple implementation, this can be implemented in any structure you want which then affects your parsing logic.***

-The object that defines these properties shown here[]().

-***NOTE: There are some first class properties and also a dictionary (mainly used for extensibility) so that the upstream components could easily send additional Key / values to be considered for rules execution logic.
+***NOTE: There are some first class properties defined in the RuleContext.....however there is also a dictionary property called Parameters, which is mainly used for extensibility, since the upstream components could easily add additional Key - value pairs to be considered for rules execution logic.***

--- Rules: This array element defines all the rules that should be executed when that specific criteria is met.
+Next is the  ***Rules*** element, which is mainly an array of all the rules that should be executed when that specific criteria is met.

-The below class diagram shows what are the different classes involved in constructing this component.
+The below diagram further shows what are the different classes involved in constructing and executing this logic.

 ![image]({{site.url}}/images/classes-et-1.png)

+The first is:

-- [RulesEngineService](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Adi.FunctionApp.RulesEngine.Service/RulesEngineService.cs) This is the entry function code that interacts with the Rules logic code.
-This logic is part of the function app which registers all the dependencies in the [Startup](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Adi.FunctionApp.RulesEngine.Service/Startup.cs) as shown below:
+- [RulesEngineService](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Adi.FunctionApp.RulesEngine.Service/RulesEngineService.cs): This simple function acts as the client code and is part of the function app which also registers all the dependencies in its [Startup](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Adi.FunctionApp.RulesEngine.Service/Startup.cs) class as shown below:

 ~~~csharp
 public override void Configure(IFunctionsHostBuilder builder)